eclipse-sumo/sumo/docs/web/docs/JTRROUTER.md

 ---
-title: JTRROUTER
+title: jtrrouter
-permalink: /JTRROUTER/
+permalink: /jtrrouter/
 ---

 # From 30.000 feet

-**JTRROUTER** computes routes that may be used by [SUMO](SUMO.md) based on traffic volumes and junction turning ratios.
+**jtrrouter** computes routes that may be used by [sumo](sumo.md) based on traffic volumes and junction turning ratios.

 - **Purpose:** Building vehicle routes from demand definitions using